glvckoma/RuneAgent-Revived/README.md

 # RuneAgent

-A Java agent for intercepting and analyzing network traffic in RuneScape clients.
+A Revival of the RuneAgent Java app for intercepting and analyzing network traffic in RuneScape Private Server clients.

 ## Features